Amy Tan: Where the Past Begins: A Writer's Memoir

-Other media
+Music career

 Tan was the "lead rhythm dominatrix,” backup singer and second tambourine with the Rock Bottom Remainders literary garage band.
 Before the band retired from touring, it had raised more than a million dollars for literacy programs.
 Tan appeared as herself in the third episode of Season 12 of The Simpsons, "Insane Clown Poppy."

+Adaptations

-Tan's work has been adapted into several different forms of media.
+Tan's work has been adapted into several other media.
 The Joy Luck Club was adapted into a play, in 1993; that same year, director Wayne Wang adapted the book into a film.
 The Bonesetter's Daughter was adapted into an opera, in 2008.
 Tan's children's book, Sagwa, the Chinese Siamese Cat, was adapted into an PBS animated television show, also named Sagwa, the Chinese Siamese Cat.

 In May 2021, the documentary Amy Tan: Unintended Memoir was released in the American Masters series on PBS.
 (It was later released on Netflix.)

 Critical reception

 Tan's writing has been praised for its bravery in exploring both the personal struggles and triumphs of immigrant families.
 Her first book, The Joy Luck Club, which is considered a prominent contribution to the Modern Period of American literature, was called "a jewel of a book" by the New York Times, noting Tan's "deep empathy for her subject matter" and the "rare fidelity and beauty" of her storytelling.
 The Joy Luck Club went on to be a bestseller, and was a finalist for both the National Book Award and the National Book Critics Circle Award.
 That book, and her subsequent novels, have spent forty weeks on the New York Times Bestsellers list.

 In 2021, Tan was presented the National Humanities Medal for her contribution to expanding the American literary canon, and in the same year won the Carl Sandburg Literary Award.
 Tan also received the Common Wealth Award of Distinguished Service for her contribution to world community.

-Tan has received criticism, notably from Sau-ling Cynthia Wong, a professor at the University of California, Berkeley, who wrote that Tan's novels "are often products of the American-born writer's own heavily mediated understanding of things Chinese,” and author Frank Chin, who has said that her novels "demonstrate a vested interest in casting Chinese men in the worst possible light".
-Tan, in response, however, has dismissed these criticisms, stating that her works arise from her personal family experiences as a Chinese-American and are not intended as a representation of the general Chinese/Asian American experience.
+Sau-ling Cynthia Wong, a professor at the University of California, Berkeley, wrote that Tan's novels "are often products of the American-born writer's own heavily mediated understanding of things Chinese,” and author Frank Chin, who has said that her novels "demonstrate a vested interest in casting Chinese men in the worst possible light".
+In response, Tan has dismissed these criticisms, stating that her works arise from her personal family experiences as a Chinese-American and are not intended as a representation of the general Chinese/East Asian American experience.